latchbio/latch/docs/source/basics/environment/dockerfile_per_task.md

 ## Limitations

-`latch develop .` uses the Dockerfile in the workflow directory.
-In the future, we will support passing a Dockerfile as an argument to `latch develop`.
+`latch develop` uses the `Dockerfile` in the workflow directory and not any of the individual `Dockerfiles`